phamcongthuy/challenge/_2019/connect/union-rescue-mission.md

 mailing_address_city: Los Angeles
 mailing_address_state: California
 mailing_address_zip: '90013'
+project_proposal_best_place: >-
+  Union Rescue Mission wants to team up with the communities of Los Angeles to help get every family off the streets.
+Over the next year, we will end homelessness for 1,500 families and motivate 35,000 Angelenos to service.
+Our strategies for this project include:

+   CONNECT families to housing:

+   - Provide families with emergency food, shelter, and medical care for up to 90 days

+   - Transition families into one of our bridge housing locations for up to 2 years

+   - Partner with local services to help families secure affordable housing

+   CONNECT Angelenos to volunteerism:

+   - Mobilize volunteers for URM’s annual “Walk to End Homelessness” 5K to raise

+    awareness and over $1 million in funds

+   - Recruit and train a robust team of volunteers to serve at URM and throughout the city

+   - Inspire volunteers to become activists in their own communities by participating in

+    neighborhood council meetings, town halls, and community events

+   - Engage a team of young professionals in L.A to volunteer, raise funds and become digital

+    activists in the fight to end homelessness

+   In order to make LA the best place to CONNECT, we will track the following measurements to gauge our success:

+   - The number of families in URM's family program

+   - The number of families transitioning into permanent housing

+   - The number of social media impressions

+   - The number of subscribers on Youtube and URM's podcast

+   - The number of volunteers serving at URM

+   We want to make sure that every family is off the streets but we can't do this alone.
+We NEED the communities of Los Angeles to help us end family homelessness in our city.
+URM's priority is connecting caring citizens and local communities with opportunities for service.
+It gives all of us the chance to work together to transform Los Angeles into a place where everyone deserves to thrive.
 category_metrics:
   - Adults getting sufficient social & emotional support
   - Attendance at public/open streets gatherings